 Most likely to get snubbed

 I’m going to be honest, I haven’t watched as much KHL as I should to be predicting Team Russia.
 My picks are likely to have an NHL bias, but Russia has a lot of their best playing in the KHL at the moment.
 I chose 6 players from the KHL to make this team, but I probably omitted a few worthy players as well.
 Vadim Shipachev, Mikhail Vamakov, Denis Kokarev and Evgeny Kuznetsov were named to the orientation roster and are probably fine players, but I have only stats and reputation to go on right now.
-Former Winnipeg Jet (now in the KHL), Alexander Burmistrov, is also getting snubbed.
+There are a couple of former NHL names that you might remember playing in the KHL, but are getting snubbed by me, including Leo Komarov and Alexander Burmistrov.
 In goal, Ilya Bryzgalov might feel snubbed, especially if he has a strong couple of months with the Oilers.

 No team will be under more pressure to win gold in Sochi than the host Russian team.
 Not even Canada.
 Russia has never won an Olympic gold medal since the NHL began allowing Olympic participation in 1998.
 They are supremely talented up front but have a few questions in goal and on defense.
 If they are to win gold, they must gel as a team (something that has been caused into question in past tournaments) and get great performances from their stars: Alex Ovechkin, Evgeni Malkin and Pavel Datsyuk.